iodn/freedomfi-sercomm-sce4255w/README.md

 ```
 ## Step-by-step guide to enable Sercomm GUI

 1) Connect the small cell FreedomFi's LAN port to your PC.
-It should obtain an IP address via DHCP (for example, 11.11.11.100).
+Your PC should obtain an IP address via DHCP (for example, 11.11.11.100).

 2) SSH to the device using the account `sc_femto/tsFid2wz` and use the command `rma get mac` to read the MAC address.
 ```bash